 What is an ACL injury?

-Most commonly, ACL tears and knee ligament injuries occur during sports, although they can happen to people who are not athletes as well.
+Most commonly, injuries occur during sports, although they can happen to people who are not athletes as well.
 ACL tears are sometimes the result of impact and can also occur as a result of twisting injuries.
 The injury is most often the result of one of the following:

 - Twisting suddenly